 Standard coding, chatbots, content generation, and classification sit in the clear-no category.
 Opus 4.8 is a strong model, not a fallback.
 For these tasks, the 2x premium is cost with no measurable return.

 The middle ground, which includes most real codebases and complex research tasks, requires evaluation against your actual workload.
-Anthropic’s subscription window through June 22, 2026 provides access to Fable 5 at no additional cost for plan users,1 which is a reasonable testing period before committing to credits-based usage.
+Anthropic’s subscription window through June 22, 2026 provides access to Fable 5 at no additional cost for plan users — assuming it is reinstated before that date.1 The suspension has effectively consumed most of that evaluation window.